DilanjanDK7/fMRI-Processing-Pipeline-Epilepsy/README.md

 - `--cores N`: Number of CPU cores to use (default: 1)
 - `--memory N`: Memory limit in MB (default: 8192)
-- `--skip_fmriprep`: Skip the fMRIPrep processing stage
+- `--skip-fmriprep`: Skip the fMRIPrep processing stage
 - `--skip_feature_extraction`: Skip the feature extraction stage
 - `--is_dicom`: Treat the input as DICOM data (requires a dcm2bids config file)
 - `--dcm2bids_config FILE`: Path to the dcm2bids configuration file (required if `--is_dicom` is used)